gitforwork2/gitforwork.github.io/_posts/2015-04-02-Tracking-Allan-Mecham-DNOW.md

  MRC itself was put together by Goldman Sachs by acquiring a couple of smaller companies in 2007.
 Both MRC and DNOW seem to aim growth by consolidation.
  MRC with debt, has already been acquiring companies.

-DNOW's EBITDA margin is a lowly 4%, and has stated long term goal of 8%.
-MRC is already in that range.

 Possible thesis by Mecham,

 1. Classic Special Situation: